mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 The code for this step is contained in the 6th, 7th and 8th code cell of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

-In order to do my data preprocessing, I inspired myself from the work presented in the suggested [article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)
+In order to do my data preprocessing, I inspired myself both from the work presented in this [article](http://people.idsia.ch/~juergen/ijcnn2011.pdf) entitled : "A Committee of Neural Networks for Traffic Sign Classification" and from the suggested [article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) from Pierre Sermanet and Yann LeCun.

+Both papers refers ot the exact same problem we are dealing with i.e.: traffic sign classifying on the GTSRB.

+The former paper is a bit more explicit on its data preprocessing techniques.
+In their "Data-preprocessing" section they confirm my own insight, in their own words:

+> High contrast variation among the images calls for contrast normalization.

+In order to do so, they test 3 differents type of normalization :

+> 1. Pixels of all three color channels are linearly scaled to plus-minus one standard deviation around the average pixel intensity;
+> 2. Pixels of all three color channels are linearly scaled to plus-minus two standard deviations around the average pixel intensity;
+> 3. Contrast-limited Adaptive Histogram Equalization (CLAHE).

+Their conclusion is pretty clear:

+> From all tried normalization methods, CLAHE yields the best result.

+However, unlike the result found in Semanet's paper they conclude that the color implementation of their network yields the lowest error rate on their test set.

+As stated further down, I used the Semanet's paper network architecture.
+Therefore, I decided to stick with grayscaled images in my preprocessing pipeline.

 Here is the original image we will be studying as an example:
 ![alt text][image14]

-As a first step, I would like to improve the contrast on the original image.
-As sugested in the article, I go through the following steps:

-* Convert the image to the YUV space using *cv2.cvtColor*
+As a first step, I convert the image to the grayscale space, using *cv2.cvtColor*:
-* Equalize the Y channel histogram using *cv2.equalizeHist*.
-I leave the U and V channels intacts.
-* Convert back the image to RGB using *cv2.cvtColor* once again.

-The process yields the following contrast improved image:

 ![alt text][image15]

-In the article it is suggested that converting the images to grayscale further improve the network classification accuracy, so I decided to go for it as well:
+I then create an openCV CLAHE object via : *cv2.createCLAHE* and call its *apply* method on the above grayscale image.
+The process yields the following contrast enhanced image:

 ![alt text][image16]